caesarnine/vscode-ctxl/README.md

 3. Run `npm install` to install dependencies
 4. Run `npm run compile` to compile the TypeScript code
 5. Open the project in Visual Studio Code Insiders
-6. Press F5 to start debugging
+6. Press F5 to start debugging, this will open up another VSCode Insiders Window with the extension loaded

 ## Contributing